Do you want to bring more splendor into your life? What’s stopping you? Perhaps it’s one of these Myths About Splendor?

 If you absolutely loathe hand washing dishes, then you’re probably not going to find the delights of using fine china worth the cleanup.
 Guess what?
 You can get a set of lovely “special occasion” dishes that can go in the dishwasher – there is no rule that says a splendid table must be set with only fine or expensive china.
 The only requirement is that those plates please you and give you some sense of “occasion” when you use them.
 It doesn’t matter if they’re a cheap set from Target or high-end antiques.

 That’s just one example – apply as needed.
 Find things that create more delight than hassle and focus your efforts there.
-Living in splendor and seeking a more gracious lifestyle isn’t about making life harder, it’s about strategically using a little extra effort to make life (or at least parts of it) more special.
+Living in splendor and elevating the ordinary isn’t about making life harder, it’s about strategically using a little extra effort to make life (or at least parts of it) more special.

 I DON’T HAVE TIME

 Time is a precious commodity.
 Anything worth doing will take up some of your time.
-Here, again, moderation is key, and you don’t have to devote heaps of time to polishing silver or caring for a large house or garden in order to celebrate a bit of splendor in your life.
+Here, again, moderation is key.
+You don’t have to devote heaps of time to polishing silver or caring for a large house or garden in order to celebrate a bit of splendor in your life.

 If your life is hectic and heavily scheduled, splendor for you (at least right now) might be as simple as picking up a few flowers every week during the grocery run or making sure you eat dinner (even if it’s delivery pizza or leftovers!) on a real plate.
 Start where you are, and work from there – even making tiny changes to slow down and shift your habits can make a tremendous difference.